TaufeeqAi/genai/README.md

-Here is an updated README file based on the provided details:

----

 # genai

 Welcome to the genai repository!
 This project includes tools and scripts for various AI tasks, including text generation, chat-based Q&A, and image summarization, all integrated into a user-friendly Streamlit UI.